Freeseer/freeseer/README.txt

     “sudo apt-get install python-qt4 python-alsaaudio make”

-Once you have the prerequisite componets, run freeseer by changing directory into the src directory, and run:
+Once you have the prerequisite componets, build freeseer by changing directory into the src directory, and run:
     "make"